-Such physical intervention is called the 'Evil Maid' and means that someone got access to a computer that you left unattended.
-Maids are probably people, who stay in your house most often, while you are away.
+Such a physical intervention is called the 'Evil Maid' and means that someone got access to a computer that you left unattended.
+Maids are probably people who stay in your house most often, while you are away.

-If you want to get familiar with a full list of supported coins, you can always do that on Trezor official website.
+If you want to get familiar with a full list of supported coins, you can always do that on the official website.

-In addition, Trezor has a big number of affiliates, who also sell Trezor for a similar price.
+Also, Trezor has a significant number of affiliates, who also sell it or a similar price.

-Let's start with the pros of Trezor wallet:
+Let's start with the pros of the wallet:

 It has a clear screen.
-The One model has a clear and convenient screen for maximum comfort;
+Trezor One has a clear and convenient screen for maximum comfort;

 Great protection.
-Trezor is considered one of the most reliable hardware wallets in the world; it is regularly tested and improved;
+Trezor Model T is considered one of the most reliable hardware wallets in the world; it is regularly tested and improved;

 Exchange trading.
-You can easily start trading through your wallet.
+You can quickly start trading through your wallet.

 It is a bit more expensive than wallets of the same category, as well as of the same age;

-If you choose The One model you need to be ready that it doesn't support as many cryptocurrencies as Model T does.
+If you choose Trezor Model One, you need to be ready that it doesn't support as many cryptocurrencies as Model T does.

-Hopefully our Trezor wallet review was useful and now you have a chance to make up your own mind whether it deserves your attention or not.
+Hopefully, our Trezor wallet review was useful, and now you have a chance to make up your mind whether it deserves your attention or not.